Alt News

 Alt News is an Indian non-profit fact checking website founded and run by former software engineer Pratik Sinha and Mohammed Zubair.
 It was launched on 9 February 2017 to combat fake news.

-In October 2022 Harsh Mander (author, activist and director of the Center for Equity Studies in New Delhi), along with the campaign he launched in 2017, Karwan-e-Mohabbat ("Caravan of Love"), a campaign supporting and showing solidarity with the victims of hate crimes, along with Mohammed Zubair and Pratik Sinha have been nominated in the Henrik Urdal's (Peace Research Institute Oslo Director) list of "worthy candidates"/"worthy recipients" for 2022 Nobel Peace Prize.
-A note on the official website of Peace Research Institute Oslo read, "Other worthy candidates for a prize focused on combating religious extremism and intolerance in India are Mohammed Zubair and Pratik Sinha, the co-founders of Alt News, a fact-checking site making significant contributions to debunking misinformation aimed at vilifying Muslims in India".
 Alt News was a signatory partner of the International Fact-Checking Network until April 2020.

 History

 Alt News was founded in Ahmedabad by Pratik Sinha, a former software engineer and son of Mukul Sinha, who was a lawyer and the founder-president of Jan Sangharsh Manch.
 Pratik Sinha became interested in exposing fake news when he began working with his activist parents in India.
 He had followed the rise of fake news as early as 2013 but was moved to start the website after realizing the impact of social media in 2016, when four Dalit boys were flogged for skinning a dead cow in Una, Gujarat.
 He quit freelancing as a software engineer in 2016 and founded Alt News the next year.

-Since launching the website, Sinha has received threats to his life, demanding that he stop producing content.
+Sinha has allegedly received threats to his life from fugitive underworld don Ravi Pujari, demanding that he stop producing content.

 In July 2022, co-founder Zubair was arrested by Delhi Police for allegedly "hurting religious sentiments".
 The charges under IPC section 295A and section 67 of the IT Act were pressed for a satirical tweet he made in 2018, in which he shared an unedited screenshot from a 1983 Indian comedy film Kissi Se Na Kehna by Hrishikesh Mukherjee.
 The tweet was complained to be disregarding of Hindu sentiments by an anonymous Twitter user.
 Journalist bodies, human rights organizations, and the political opposition perceived the arrest as a revenge against his role in the 2022 BJP Muhammad remarks controversy and Alt News' work of fighting disinformation in the society, while noting of diminishing press freedom in Modi's India.